 1. Ask out a colleague, tactfully.
 Workplace romance is still the second-most common way people find love — but if done wrong, it can make for an awkward office environment, or get you fired.

-Michelle Obama’s book “Becoming” is a solid primer on how to navigate a relationship at work (and, y’know, end up in the White House).
+Michelle Obama’s book “Becoming” is a solid primer on how to navigate a relationship at work.
 But if you have trouble relating to Barack and Michelle, here’s a success story from one of our readers:

 “My husband and I met at Good Samaritan hospital.
 I was working as an occupational therapist, and he was a surgery intern.
 I went to evaluate an elderly woman he’d operated on to see if she could take care of herself at home.
 I walked into the room and said, “Mrs. Smith, I hear you live alone.”
 She replied: “Yes, unless you know any young, single men who would like to live with me.”
 My future husband then entered the room and said, “Mrs. Smith, I’m single.”
 She very quickly replied, “Ah honey, you put your name on a list.”
 He and I talked for a while afterward and went to a Zoo concert the next week.
 We’ve now been married 13 years.” —Emily Moore

 2. Lean on your friends.
 Nearly 40 percent of couples meet each other through mutual friends, so the math is pretty simple: To up your odds, you need to make more friends, and you need to show those friends that you’re relationship material.

 We can’t help with the second part, but if it’s more friends you need, rec sports leagues, Pedalpalooza meetups, Thorns and Timbers matches are great places to start.

 3. Try speed dating.
 Speed dating is kinda like an in-person dating app, though it can be more expensive and less efficient (“We have to talk for how long before I move on?”).

 But if you prefer to face-to-face interactions to digital courtship, there are a few speed dating options in Portland worth checking out.